Voyager 1: Heliopause

 NASA announced in June 2012 that the probe was detecting changes in the environment that were suspected to correlate with arrival at the heliopause.
 Voyager 1 had reported a marked increase in its detection of charged particles from interstellar space, which are normally deflected by the solar winds within the heliosphere from the Sun.
 The craft thus began to enter the interstellar medium at the edge of the Solar System.

 Voyager 1 became the first spacecraft to cross the heliopause in August 2012, then at a distance of 121 AU from the Sun, although this was not confirmed for another year.

 As of September 2012, sunlight took 16.89 hours to get to Voyager 1 which was at a distance of 121 AU.
-The apparent magnitude of the Sun from the spacecraft was -16.3 (about 30 times brighter than the full Moon).
+The apparent magnitude of the Sun from the spacecraft was −16.3 (about 30 times brighter than the full Moon).
 The spacecraft was traveling at 17.043 km/s relative to the Sun.
-At this rate, it would need about 17,565 years at this speed to travel a single light-year.
+At this rate, it would need about 17,565 years to travel a single light-year.
 To compare, Proxima Centauri, the closest star to the Sun, is about 4.2 light-years (2.65×10^5 AU) distant.
 If the spacecraft was traveling in the direction of that star, it would take 73,775 years to reach it.
-(Voyager 1 is heading in the direction of the constellation Ophiuchus.)
+Voyager 1 is heading in the direction of the constellation Ophiuchus.